wmay/euc-safety/_guides/abrasion.md

 common points of impact are protected.

 EN 14120 isn't widely used outside of Europe.
 Non-European companies may not get their pads certified, or may not mention the certification if they do.
-Outside of Europe, non-certified pads from companies with good reputations are likely to meet EN 14120 standards despite not being certified.
+The standards don't seem especially hard to meet, though, so my guess is that, outside of Europe, many non-certified pads from companies with good reputations will meet EN 14120 standards despite not being certified.

 # Hard shell body armor